-In the year 2022, the Company accomplished and delivered the following major projects and values Real Estate to its stakeholders:
+In the year 2023, the Company accomplished and delivered the following major projects and values to its stakeholders:

-- 1. Turned over the Century Spire, the last tower in Century City in Makati and Quezon South tower, the last tower at The Residences at Commonwealth in Quezon City for a total of 1,236 units under its In-City Vertical Developments business. - 2.
-Completed an additional 2,495 homes through its horizontal affordable housing business Phirst Park Homes, with 480 house and lot units in Tanza, Cavite, 409 house and lot units in Lipa, Batangas, 359 house and lot units in San Pablo, Laguna, 300 house and lot units in Pandi, Bulacan, 414 house and lot units in Calamba, Laguna, 260 house and lot units in Batulao, Batangas and 273 house and lot units in Magalang, Pampanga - 3.
-Overall, delivered 3,734 homes to unit owners that potentially benefitted 19,137 people through brand new residential properties. - 4.
-Operated Novotel Suites Manila, CPGI's first hospitality venture which opened its doors to both leisure and business guests.
-Novotel Suites Manila, housed at the sixth and final tower of Acqua Private Residences, is a 152-room hotel conceptualized by CPGI, in partnership with Accor, a multinational hospitality company. - 5.
-Provided jobs for 120 property management services personnel. - 6.
+- 1. Completed 36 homes of Commune Village in Nasugbu, Batangas under its In-City Vertical Developments business. - 2.
+Completed an additional 3,008 homes through its horizontal affordable housing business Phirst Park Homes, with 350 house and lot units in Tanza, Cavite, 271 house and lot units in Lipa, Batangas, 402 house and lot units in San Pablo, Laguna, 486 house and lot units in Pandi, Bulacan, 421 house and lot units in Calamba, Laguna, 403 house and lot units in Batulao, Batangas, 390 house and lot units in Magalang, Pampanga, 53 house and lot units in General Trias, Cavite, 130 house and lot units in Tayabas, Quezon, 80 house and lot units in Baliwag, Bulacan and 22 house and lot units in Bay, Laguna. - 3.
+Overall, delivered 3,044 homes to unit owners that potentially benefited 15,601 people through brand new residential properties. - 4.
+Provided jobs for 120 property management services personnel. - 5.
 Provided construction and site personnel jobs to 946 workers.